Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Anti-Wick Quantizations

 \begin{corollary} Suppose that there exists an element in $\mathcal{P}$ which does not commute with some element in $\mathcal{P}^*$ and that $T$ is a monomorphism.
 Then $T$ is not an alternative anti-Wick quantization. \end{corollary} \textbf{Proof:} By hypothesis there exist elements $g, h \in \mathcal{P}$ such that $g^* h \ne h g^*$.
 Since $T$ is a monomorphism, this implies that $T_{g^* h } \ne T_{h g^*} $.
 And now the previous theorem applies. $\quad \blacksquare$

-0.4cm My hunch is the Toeplitz quantization of some non-commutative algebras can be an alternative anti-Wick quantization, but I have not constructed an example.
+0.4cm I suppose that the Toeplitz quantization of some non-commutative algebras can be an alternative anti-Wick quantization, but I have not constructed an example.
 The results just presented indicate where not to look for such an example.
 This remains an open, though relatively minor, problem.

 0.4cm Just for completeness we read into the record two more related definitions. \begin{definition} We say that $T$ is a {\em Wick quantization} if

 for all $g, h \in \mathcal{P}$.
 We say that $T$ is an {\em alternative Wick quantization} if